Operation Teardrop: First Barrier Force actions

 Just before midnight on 15 April, USS Stanton made radar contact with U-1235 at a position about 500 mi north of Flores Island.
-She immediately attacked the submarine with her hedgehog anti-submarine mortar, but the submarine submerged and escaped.
-Assisted by USS Frost, Stanton quickly gained sonar contact with the submarine and made three more hedgehog attacks.
+She immediately attacked the submarine with her Hedgehog anti-submarine mortar, but the submarine submerged and escaped.
+Assisted by USS Frost, Stanton quickly gained sonar contact with the submarine and made three more Hedgehog attacks.
 The third attack, which was conducted at 00:33 on 16 April, sank the submarine with the loss of her entire crew.
 Shortly afterwards Frost detected U-880 by radar as she attempted to flee the area on the surface.
 After illuminating the submarine with star shell and spotlights, the destroyer escort opened fire on her with Bofors 40 mm guns from a range of 650 yd at 02:09.
 U-880 quickly submerged but was tracked by Stanton's and Frost's sonar operators.
-The two American ships made several hedgehog attacks on the submarine, with Stanton sinking her with no survivors at 04:04.
-Both submarines suffered huge explosions after being struck by hedgehog projectiles.
+The two American ships made several Hedgehog attacks on the submarine, with Stanton sinking her with no survivors at 04:04.
+Both submarines suffered huge explosions after being struck by Hedgehog projectiles.
 This further raised the fear that they were carrying rockets and motivated the First Barrier Force to intensify its efforts to destroy the remaining U-boats.

 The First Barrier Force maneuvered south westward following the destruction of U-1235 and U-880.
-Leigh Light-equipped B-24 Liberators from VPB-114 spotted U-805 on the surface during the nights of 18–19 April.
+Leigh Light-equipped Consolidated B-24 Liberators from VPB-114 spotted U-805 on the surface during the nights of 18–19 April.
 The submarine was only 50 nmi from Mission Bay and her escorts, but was not attacked as the aircraft could not confirm whether she was hostile before she submerged.
 On the night of 20 April, U-546 attempted to torpedo a U.S. destroyer escort, but missed.
 The following night, U-805 was detected by USS Mosley, but escaped after being depth charged by Mosley, Lowe and J.R.Y.
 Blakely for two hours.

 The First Barrier Force scored its final success on the night of 21–22 April.
 Just before midnight, USS Carter detected U-518 with sonar.
-USS Neal A. Scott joined her and made the initial hedgehog attack on the submarine.
-Following this, Carter made her own hedgehog run, which sank U-518 with no survivors.
+USS Neal A. Scott joined her and made the initial Hedgehog attack on the submarine.
+Following this, Carter made her own Hedgehog run, which sank U-518 with no survivors.
 By this time, the First Barrier Force was returning to Argentia, after the Second Barrier Force had relieved it.

 Even though Teardrop was undertaken in the part of the North Atlantic for which Canada had primary responsibility, Ingram did not seek assistance from the Royal Canadian Navy (RCN) at any stage of the engagement.
 Moreover, Ingram did not provide the Canadian military with a situation report until after the sinking of U-518.
 However, aircraft of the Royal Canadian Air Force (RCAF) flew offensive patrols in support of the American effort, and the RCN and RCAF intensified their patrols of inshore waters around Halifax.